brunnopleffken/enchanter/README.md

 Enchanter is a native form wizard plugin for Bootstrap 5.

-Bootstrap version 5 is on air, and since Bootstrap 5 no longer has jQuery as a dependency, this is a plugin made from scratch using TypeScript.
+Bootstrap version 5 is on air, and since Bootstrap 5 no longer has jQuery as a dependency, this is a plugin made from scratch using vanilla JavaScript.

 ![Screenshot 2022-12-02 at 10-41-46 Enchanter](https://user-images.githubusercontent.com/3427344/205306100-7f3c0212-ff7e-495b-9824-01626d69bc69.png)